MicrosoftDocs/sdk-api/sdk-api-src/content/gdipluspath/nf-gdipluspath-graphicspath-addpie(inreal_inreal_inreal_inreal_inreal_inreal).md

 ---
 UID: NF:gdipluspath.GraphicsPath.AddPie(IN REAL,IN REAL,IN REAL,IN REAL,IN REAL,IN REAL)
-title: GraphicsPath::AddPie(IN REAL,IN REAL,IN REAL,IN REAL,IN REAL,IN REAL)
+title: GraphicsPath::AddPie(IN REAL,IN REAL,IN REAL,IN REAL,IN REAL,IN REAL) (gdipluspath.h)
 author: windows-sdk-content
 description: The GraphicsPath::AddPie method adds a pie to this path.
 old-location: gdiplus\_gdiplus_CLASS_GraphicsPath_AddPie_REAL_x_REAL_y_REAL_width_REAL_height_REAL_startAngle_REAL_sweepAn.htm